intanpuspita/NodeJS/README.md

 ### 3. Create Server File with Express

 From this section, we'll create a messaging application using NodeJS, Express, and Socket.io by following the instruction in Lynda.com online course.
+For complete code, please refer to folder *Exercise/AppChat*.

 In previous section, we created basic server module.
 In this section we create server file using Express.
 First create a package.json file using `npm init`.
 Once it is created, install Express in root project folder using above script.